bazelbuild/bazel/site/docs/glossary.md

 flags](#startup-flags) and [command flags](#command-flags), and to define common groups of options that can then be set together on the Bazel command line using a `--config` flag.
-Bazel can combine settings from multiple bazelrc files (systemwide, per-]workspace], per-user, or from a custom location), and a bazelrc file may also import settings from other bazelrcs.
+Bazel can combine settings from multiple bazelrc files (systemwide, per-workspace, per-user, or from a custom location), and a bazelrc file may also import settings from other bazelrcs.

 #### Blaze